letsencrypt/acme-spec/draft-barnes-acme.md

 * The JWS MUST use the JSON or Flattened JSON Serialization
 * If the JWS is in the JSON Serialization, it MUST NOT include more than one signature in the "signatures" array
 * The JWS Header MUST include "alg" and "jwk" fields
+* The JWS MUST NOT have the value "none" in its "alg" field

 Additionally, JWS objects used in ACME MUST include the "nonce" and "acmePath" header field, defined below.